 Everyone has the right to feel safe at school

-If you have concerns about Bullying, it is really important to seek help.
-The following website has advice and resources.
+Violence has no place in schools.
+If you have concerns about bullying, it is really important to seek help.
+Find more advice and resources at this website:

 If you have any concerns about any aspect of your child safety or wellbeing at school, it is important to contact the school.
 If after talking to your school you are still concerned, please contact the Education Directorate’s Liaison Unit on the following numbers:

 Education Directorate Contact Form (via Access Canberra)

 - Headspace website.

 - Student Wellbeing Hub - We can make a difference by working together to build safe and supportive schools.
 The student wellbeing hub has information and resources for schools, parents and students.